-One of my very favorite things about crochet is that you can start making amazing projects after learning just the very basics of the craft.
+One of our very favorite things about crochet is that you can start making amazing projects after learning just the very basics of the craft.
 And yet, there are so many different options and possibilities in crochet that you can keep on learning and expanding your skill with this craft for years and years.

 These techniques offer different ways to play with colors and patterns in crochet:

-- Tapestry Crochet.
-In this type of crochet, you work with multiple colors of yarn, carrying a base color along as you work.
+- Tapestry crochet: In this type of crochet, you work with multiple colors of yarn, carrying a base color along as you work.
 This allows you to create beautiful colorful patterns.
 There are many different types of tapestry crochet projects but it's especially useful for making sturdy and sculptural crochet items.

-- Reversible Crochet.
-There are several different types of reversible crochet.
+- Reversible crochet: There are several different types of reversible crochet.
 Interlocking Crochet is one particular technique taught by Tanis Galik.
 Another great resource is Laurinda Reddig who has her own unique style of reversible Intarsia crochet, which she teaches through classes and books.

-- Double-strand or Multi-strand Crochet.
-In this technique, you simply hold two or more strands of yarn together while you work.
+- Double-strand or multi-strand crochet: In this technique, you simply hold two or more strands of yarn together while you work.
 It takes some adjusting to avoid tangles but can result in beautiful multi-coot projects that work up quickly.

-- Fair Isle Crochet.
-This is a beautiful type of print that is popular in knitting and has recently come to crochet.
+- Fair isle crochet: This is a beautiful type of print that is popular in knitting and has recently come to crochet.
 Karen Whooley teaches some great techniques for Fair Isle Crochet.

-- Overlay Crochet.
-This is a unique color technique that seems to be used most often in making crochet mandalas.
+- Overlay crochet: This is a unique color technique that seems to be used most often in making crochet mandalas.
 It combines texture and color in a unique way reminiscent of rich embroidery, mosaics, and stained glass.